lynnfaraday/aresmush.com/_root/fs3/fs3.3/chargen.md

 * **Conversational** - You can get by, but your phrasing is sometimes awkward and your vocabulary incomplete.
 Rolled as rating 4.
 * **Fluent** - You are fully fluent in the language.
 Rolled as rating 6.

-Your reading level is assumed to be on par with your speaking level, unless otherwise specified by staff.
+Your reading level is assumed to be on par with your speaking level, unless otherwise specified.

 ### Buying Languages